Co-Op and Sea Training II Program

 The purpose of the Co-Op Program is to integrate classroom studies with academic related work experience.
 All non-licensed cadets must participate in a Co-Op as required by their major and are designed for students who have completed two or three years of coursework.

-Participating Majors: Business Administration, Facilities Engineering, Global Studies and Maritime Affairs, & Mechanical Engineering
+Participating Majors: Business Administration, Facilities Engineering, Global Studies and Maritime Affairs, Mechanical Engineering, and Oceanography

-For more information, please contact one of our Co-Op Coordinators:
+For more information, please contact one of our Career Coordinators listed below.

 Sea Training II